numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 =====================

-The average runtime (|ART|) (introduced in [Price:1997]_ as ENES and analyzed in [Auger:2005b]_ as success performance) is an estimate of the expected runtime of the restart algorithm given in Equation :eq:`RTrestart` that is used within the COCO framework.
+The average runtime (|ART|) (introduced in [Price:1997]_ as ENES and analyzed in [Auger:2005b]_ as success performance and previously called ERT in [HAN2009]_) is an estimate of the expected runtime of the restart algorithm given in Equation :eq:`RTrestart` that is used within the COCO framework.
 More precisely, the expected runtime of the restart algorithm (on a parametrized family of functions in order to reach a precision :math:`\epsilon`) writes

 .. math::
     :nowrap: